 Can an Absent Parent Request Custody and Visitation?

-- Each parent’s relationship with the child up to the present date.
+- Each parent’s relationship with the child.

 - Any evidence or history of abuse or neglect.